 Rob Sheldon, a Hoover colleague, comments, 25 Oct 2004.

-2 Aug 2004: "Microfossils in a meteorite" — CA's original announcement of this new page, with internal links to other examples of microfossils in meteorites.
+2 Aug 2004: "Microfossils in a meteorite" — CA's original announcement of this new page, with links to other examples of microfossils in meteorites.

 References1.
 George M. Garrity, Editor-in-Chief, Bergey's Manual of Systematic Bacteriology, 2nd Ed., Vol. 1, The Archaea and Deeply Branching and Phototrophic Bacteria, New York, Springer-Verlag, 2001.